straider/coding-dojo/QuickReferenceGuide/Exercises.md

 - FizzBuzz ( if, for, range );
 - FuzzBuzzDazzKezz ( for, range, string concatenation, map, iterator );
+- [Collatz conjecture](https://en.wikipedia.org/?title=Collatz_conjecture): Take any natural number n.
+If n is even, divide it by 2 to get n / 2.
+If n is odd, multiply it by 3 and add 1 to obtain 3n + 1.
+Repeat the process ( which has been called "Half Or Triple Plus One", or HOTPO ) indefinitely.
+The conjecture is that no matter what number you start with, you will always eventually reach 1.
+The property has also been called oneness.
+For this exercises, get the maximum number of the sequence of numbers produced by iterating over every step;
 - Convert numbers from 1 ..
 7 into name of weekdays ( switch );
 - Refactor big if..elsif..else into a case..when..else ( switch );
 - Deaf Gradma, with random year ( input, while, random );